Comparison of the AK-47 and M16: Service life

-An M16 rifle that has been declared non-serviceable may be sent to a Small Arms Repair Facility, where it is overhauled, upgraded and returned to service.
+An M16 rifle that has been declared non-serviceable may be sent to a Small Arms Repair Facility, where it is overhauled, upgraded, and returned to service.
 The M16 rifle may be recycled almost infinitely, as any individual part can be easily replaced until none of the original parts remain.

 Miscellaneous

 AK-74 vs M16A2

 "The AK-74 assault rifle was a Soviet answer to the US M16."
-The Russians realized that the M16 had better range and accuracy over the AKM, and that its lighter cartridge allowed soldiers to carry more ammunition.
+The Russians realized that the M16 had better range and accuracy than the AKM and that its lighter cartridge allowed soldiers to carry more ammunition.
+Additionally, the smaller cartridge allowed for more controllable automatic fire and less muzzle rise.
 Therefore, in 1967, the USSR issued an official requirement to replace the AKM and the 7.62×39mm cartridge.
 They soon began to develop the AK-74 and the 5.45×39mm cartridge.
-AK-74 production began in 1974, and it was unveiled in 1977, when it was carried by Soviet parachute troops during the annual Red Square parade.
+AK-74 production began in 1974, and it was unveiled in 1977 when it was carried by Soviet parachute troops during the annual Red Square parade.
 It would soon replace the AKM and become the standard Soviet infantry rifle.
 In 1979, the AK-74 saw combat for the first time in Afghanistan.

 The AK-74 is a modified version of the 7.62×39mm AKM rifle.
-These modifications were primarily the result of converting the rifle to the 5.45×39mm cartridge, some early models are reported to have been rebarreled AKMs.
+These modifications were primarily the result of converting the rifle to the 5.45×39mm cartridge.
+Some early models are reported to have been re-barreled AKMs.
 The AK-74 and AKM share 9 assemblies and 52 parts (36% & 53% parts commonality, respectively).

 The 5.45×39mm cartridge is much lighter than the 7.62×39mm round that it replaced, allowing soldiers to carry 1.5 times more ammunition.
 The AK-74 also offers improved range and accuracy over the AKM.
-However, the AK-74s range and accuracy, according to one source, is still "inferior to most Western weapons," including current issue M16 type rifles.
+However, the AK-74's range and accuracy, according to one source, is still "superior to most Western weapons," including current issue M16-type rifles.

 The 5.45 mm bullet tumbles in soft tissue, producing temporary cavities at a depth of 10 cm (3.9 in) and 35 cm (13.8 in).
 This effect is similar to, but more rapid than with 7.62×39mm cartridge.
 The 5.45mm round offers better penetration over the U.S. round.
 However, unlike its counterpart, the 5.45mm round "does not deform or fragment when striking soft tissues."
-Nevertheless, during the Afghan war the Mujahedeen called the 5.45×39mm round the "Poison Bullet" due to the severe wounds it produced to extremities and the resulting need to amputate.
+Nevertheless, during the Afghan war, the Mujahedeen called the 5.45×39mm round the "Poison Bullet" due to the severe wounds it produced to extremities and the resulting need to amputate.